SHOP OUR FAVORITE FINDSShop Now

 Unlike other cross-country moving companies, Roadway’s whole thing is transparent pricing.
 You can see it all over their verified reviews across Google, Yelp, BBB, and Trustpilot.
 I read so many of them, and they all commented about the service, the fair pricing, and the overall professionalism they deliver.
 Their trucks and teams are theirs, unlike other movers I’ve hired in the past that act more as third-party facilitators.

-Sure, we haven’t finished the whole process yet since our move in still a few weeks away, but I promise to report back on how it all went.
-What I can say for now is how easy cataloging everything has been.
-My rep Rodrigo is a text or phone call away, and honestly, he’s been a friend and counselor in the transition.
-“Rodrigo, I forgot to add in our bikes and my daughter’s scooter, and we decided not to take the sectional,” I’ll message him.
+Sure, we haven’t finished the whole process yet since our move is still a few weeks away, but I promise to report back on how it all went.
+What I can say for now is how easy it has been to catalog everything.
+My rep, Rodrigo, is a text or phone call away, and honestly, he’s been a friend and counselor throughout the transition.
+“Rodrigo, I forgot to add our bikes and my daughter’s scooter, and we decided not to take the sectional,” I’ll message him.
 He simply updates the inventory list and updates the price instantly, so I can see where we are with everything.
 No guesses, no surprises.

 (In full transparency, I asked Roadway if they would provide me with a lower price since I was a writer and could recommend them in any article that made sense.
 I’m by no means an influencer with any significant following, so I wasn’t banking on anything, but they generously offered me a discount on my total price.
 The $10,000 or so I mentioned earlier—which was actually brought down to about $8,500 per a manager deal before any partnership talks—was the quote without any reductions.
 And of course, every single move is different, with different inventory lists, longer or shorter distances, etc., and will likely be very different for you.
 But I like to get a ballpark while doing my research, and wanted to share that.)